-The State of Maine Grant Program is a need-based program that provides grants to Maine undergraduate students who complete the FAFSA by the May 1 dateline.
+The State of Maine Grant Program is a need-based program that provides grants to Maine undergraduate students who complete the FAFSA no later than the May 1 deadline.

 The award amount is up to $1,500 per year for a full-time student.
 If you are enrolled less than full-time, you may be eligible for a pro-rated amount.
 However, funds are limited so you are encouraged to apply early.